taraqfarhan/ggl/README.md

--g -gh --git --github               search the github -s -st --stack --stackoverflow      search stack-overflow -d --ddg --duckduckgo               search duckduckgo search engine instead of google -i --incog --incognito              open the browser in incognito mode -h --help                           display this help page -gm --gmail                         open your gmail's inbox if query is not passed,
+-g -gh --git --github               search the github -s -st --stack --stackoverflow      search stack-overflow -d --ddg --duckduckgo               search duckduckgo search engine instead of google -h --help                           display this help page -gm --gmail                         open your gmail's inbox if query is not passed,
                                     else search your mail with that search-query

 Only for Google Chrome
--p --profile                        set a specific chrome profile for searching -l --list                           list all the chrome profiles
+-i --incog --incognito              open Google Chrome in incognito mode -p --profile                        set a specific chrome profile for searching -l --list                           list all the chrome profiles